NixonSee/My-Portfolio/README.md

 # Nixon See Kok Wai - Portfolio

-A modern, futuristic portfolio website showcasing projects and technical expertise.
+A minimalist, modern portfolio website with a bold black and white design showcasing projects and technical expertise.

 ## 🚀 Tech Stack